New city guidelines crack down on illegal short-term rentals

 “Property managers and homeowners need to make sure their property is taken care of, and I think it’s wise of someone who makes that type of investment to make sure it is up to par,” said Johnson.

-District Four, City Member of Council Jeff Blubaugh is concerned about owners being held responsible that are not around the property, like the city or larger companies.
+City Council member Jeff Blubaugh is concerned about owners being held responsible that are not around the property, like the city or larger companies.

 “Which I could never understand why you would go and charge the owner and why you wouldn’t at least go and charge the occupant, the person that was in charge of it,” said Blubaugh.